-- 2. For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed. - 3.
-Exhibits in posters, notebooks and display boards must contain substantial supporting educational materials. - 4.
-Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
+- 1. The General Exhibit rules for ALL 4-H STEM categories apply. - 11) For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed. - 12) Exhibits in posters, notebooks and display boards must contain substantial supporting educational materials. - 13) Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
 Value is placed on youth who can demonstrate how their skills have increased while completing the project.
 Each exhibit will be judged on uniqueness, creativity, neatness, accuracy of material, knowledge gained, and content.
-An exhibit judging score sheet is available at www.KansasSpaceTech.com.
-For example, a rocket that may have crashed and/or is highly damaged may be made into an educational display or poster that tells a great story with many lessons learned. - 5.
-Follow copyright laws.
-Sources of information must be cited on the front of your exhibit, including posters and educational display boards. - 6.
-Educational displays are not to exceed a standard commercial 3'x 4' trifold display board.
-Care should be taken to use durable materials that will withstand fair conditions. - 7.
-"Construction Kits" that are part of Educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1' X 2' X 2' and must have a latch which securely keeps all components contained in the "Construction Kits".
-Other components are to adhere to appropriate dimensions as stated elsewhere. - 8.
-Educational Project notebooks must be organized in a 3-ring binder. - 9.
-Any three dimensional display exhibits may not be thicker than 1". - 10.
-Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute an immediate disqualification.
-This is for safety reasons and includes both spent and live engines. - 11.
-Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the, notebook, and/or "Construction Kit."
+For example, a rocket that may have crashed and/or is highly damaged may be made into an educational display or poster that tells a great story with many lessons learned. - An exhibit judging score sheet available at http://blocks.engtech4ks.com/. - 15) Follow copyright laws.
+Sources of information must be cited on the front of your exhibit, including posters and educational display boards. - 16) Educational displays are not to exceed a standard commercial 3'x 4' trifold display board.
+Care should be taken to use durable materials that will withstand fair conditions. - 17) "Construction Kits" that are part of Educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1' X 2' X 2' and must have a latch which securely keeps all components contained in the "Construction Kits".
+Other components are to adhere to appropriate dimensions as stated elsewhere. - 18) Posters are limited to commercial 3' X 4' tri-fold display boards - 19) Educational Project notebooks must be organized in a 3-ring binder. - 20) Any three dimensional display exhibits may not be thicker than 2". - 21) Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute an immediate disqualification.
+This is for safety reasons and includes both spent and live engines. - 22) Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the, notebook, and/or "Construction Kit."
 For education displays and/or posters the exhibitor's name, county, or district, age, and year(s) in project must be tagged or labeled on the back of the exhibit.
-Failure to label an exhibit may result in one ribbon placing deduction.
+Failure to label an exhibit may result in one ribbon placing deduction. - 23) Exhibits should possess the following qualities (in no particular order):

-12. Exhibits should possess the following qualities (in no particular order): A Central theme, What you want others to learn, Be designed and constructed in a manner befitting the exhibit, Be something you are interested in, Be related to Astronomy, Computer Systems, Robotics, Rocketry, or Uncrewed Aerial Systems
+A Central theme: What you want others to learn, Be designed and constructed in a manner befitting the exhibit, Be something you are interested in, Be related to anything listed under STEM in this book.